Reading in Progress

 Genus

 A horse and donkey belong to different species.
 They can mate and produce an offspring, the mule, but it will be sterile.
 But the horse and donkey both came from a common ancestor.
 This means they both belong to the same genus, but not from the same species.
 Lions, tigers and the big cats all come from the same genus, Panthera.
 Biologists pair the genus-species.
-For humans, we are Homo (genus, man) Sapiens (species, Wise Man).
+For humans, we are Homo (genus, man) sapiens (species, Wise Man).
+Under the Homo genus, there are a few species other than Sapiens - Neanderthal, Homo erectus, Denisovans, etc. But they all died out, leaving us, Sapiens, to be the only surviving species under Homo.

 Family

 This is the upper grouping of genus.
-Us, Homo Sapiens, falls under the Family of Big Apes - chimpanzees, gorillas and orang-utans.
+We, Homo Sapiens, fall under the Family of Big Apes - chimpanzees, gorillas and orang-utans.
 6 million years ago, chimpanzees and humans had the same mother.

 Closet Secrets